STarrant/QuizChallenge/README.md

 * As a **user**, I want to be able to start my first game with a single click to see if I like this game.
 * As a **user**, I want to see my current score so I can keep track of how I'm doing.
 * As a **user**, I want to be challenged with different questions every time I play this game.
+* As a **user**, I want to be able to select different categories, quantities and difficulty levels of questions.
 * As a **user**, I may want to see who developed this game to contact them with suggestions or business proposals.

 ### Site Owner Goals